Important Public Information – COVID-19

 Our Community Teams, including Hospice at Home and our Admiral Nurses, are continuing to support patients and prioritising face to face visits.
 For those patients not requiring a face to face visit at this time they are receiving regular telephone support.
 All our patients and carers are able to access our 24/7 Advice Line on 01782 344300.

-Our Day Services, including drop-in sessions, outpatient appointments, therapy services and clinics, are suspended until further notice.
+Our usual Day Therapy Services are suspended and will be reviewed in January 2021.
 However, the team are in touch with all current service users to discuss individual situations and alternative support or advice during this time.

 We understand that these changes may cause significant upset and inconvenience.
 Please be assured that we have not taken these decisions lightly and are prioritising the safety and well-being of our patients and our workforce.